lisatran251/variant_calling/README.md

 McKenna, A., Hanna, M., Banks, E., Sivachenko, A., Cibulskis, K., Kernytsky, A., Garimella, K., Altshuler, D., Gabriel, S., Daly, M., & DePristo, M. A. (2010).
 The Genome Analysis Toolkit: A MapReduce framework for analyzing next-generation DNA sequencing data.
 Genome Research, 20(9), 1297–1303. https://doi.org/10.1101/gr.107524.110

 ## Author
-This project were developed by Lisa Tran
+This project were developed by Lisa Tran.